HumMod/documentation/schema/index.md

 [Volume 2.
 Structure] (2_structure)

-This volume describes the elements used in defining a model?s mathematical structure.
+This volume describes the elements used in defining a model's mathematical structure.
 Sections include variables, equations, functions and math.